Bartvds/grunt-fileindex/README.md

 * `script_src` - list of `document.write('<script src="{path}"></script>');` (useful to update javascript includes, like a list of tests).
 * callback function: `function(list, options, dest){ ... }` that returns the data to write, or `undefined` to skip.

+For some sample output look at the [test fixtures](https://github.com/Bartvds/grunt-fileindex/tree/master/test/expected).

 More will added later or at request.

 ### Options